slacgismo/gismo-cloud-deploy/README.md

 pip install -r requirements.txt
 ```

-3. Developers are allowed to use `docker-compose` or `kubernetes` to manage the system locally.
+3. Developers can use `docker-compose` or `kubernetes` to manage the system locally.

 #### Using docker-compose

 Before using docker to host local services, please install docker by the following instructions [Docker Link](https://docs.docker.com/get-docker/).

-Developers are allowed to run `gcd` command in the local environment through docker services instead of kubernetes.
+Developers can run `gcd` command in the local environment through docker services instead of kubernetes.

 In `config.yaml` file, change the following settings below to run the program through docer services.